Katie Robinson

-Katie Robinson (born 8 August 2002) is an English professional footballer who plays as a forward for FA WSL club Brighton & Hove Albion.
+Katie Robinson (born 8 August 2002) is an English professional footballer who plays as a forward for Women's Super League club Everton on loan from Aston Villa.
+She also plays for the England national team, and the under-23s.
+Robinson previously played for Bristol City and Brighton & Hove Albion and represented England at U17 youth level.

 Club career

+Youth

+Robinson grew up in Newquay, where she had to play for Newquay Boys and Goldphin Boys from age 10 to 16 due to lack of girls' football facilities.
+She trained at Cornwall Girls Advanced Coaching Centre from age 10 to 12, Devon Advanced Coaching Centre from age 13 to 16, and Plymouth Argyle Boys' Centre of Excellence at age 15 before moving to Bristol to start her career there.

 Bristol City

 Robinson came through the ranks at the Bristol City academy.
-She made her senior debut for Bristol City on 14 October 2019 as an 83rd-minute substitute for Juliette Kemppi in a 1–0 loss to Birmingham City in the WSL.
+She made her senior debut for Bristol City on 14 October 2018 as an 83rd-minute substitute for Juliette Kemppi in a 1–0 loss to Birmingham City in the WSL.
 Robinson scored her first senior career goal on 5 December 2018 during a 5–2 victory over second-tier side Aston Villa in the League Cup.
 After two seasons, Robinson declined a contract extension with Bristol and departed at the end of the 2019–20 season.

 Brighton & Hove Albion

 On 13 July 2020, Robinson joined Brighton & Hove Albion, signing her first professional contract in the process.
 In September 2020, Robinson sustained an anterior cruciate ligament injury during training.
 This meant that she missed the rest of the 2020–21 season.
+She went on loan to Charlton Athletic during her recovery.
+In the 2022–23 season for Brighton, she contributed four goals and six assists.

+On 13 June 2024, it was announced that Robinson would leave Brighton when her contract expires at the end of June 2024.

+Aston Villa

+On 15 July 2024, Robinson signed for Aston Villa on a two-year deal.

+Loan to Everton

+On 16 June 2025, Robinson was announced at Everton on loan.

 International career

 Youth career

-Robinson has represented England at under-17 level.
-Robinson made her England U17 debut on 19 September 2018 as a 67th minute substitution for Fran Stables during 2019 UEFA Women's Under-17 Championship qualification, scoring England's third goal in a 6–0 win against Moldova in Chișinău.
+Robinson made her England under-17 debut on 19 September 2018 as a substitution for during 2019 Under-17 Championship qualification, scoring England's third goal in a 6–0 win against Moldova in Chișinău.
+On 22 September 2018, she scored another two goals in the competition in the 7–0 victory over Azerbaijan.
+In May 2019, during the group stages of the 2019 U17 Championship, Robinson scored the winning goal in a 2–1 victory against Austria, followed by the opening goal against the Netherlands to help secure a 2–0 win.

+On 30 November 2023, one year after her senior debut, Robinson scored for the England under-23 team against France in the inaugural European League 2023–24 season.